eslint/eslint/docs/src/rules/prefer-promise-reject-errors.md

 ## When Not To Use It

 If you're using custom non-error values as Promise rejection reasons, you can turn off this rule.

+## Version

+This rule was introduced in ESLint 3.14.0.